 Share organizational knowledge, plan and track projects collaboratively and get feedback in a wiki.
 Wikispaces has a flexible pricing structure, from free to private label wikis.

-When you sign up for Google Plus, you get access to their hangouts, which is a live video chat service for up to nine people.
-You need to install the Google audio and video plugins, however.
-Read more about it at the link above.
+When you sign up for Google Plus, you get access to their hangouts, which is a free live video chat service for up to ten people.
+For more than that, you’ll need to pay for Google Hangouts for Business.
+You will need to install the Google Hangouts plugin.

 Basecamp is considered by many to be the best browser based project management app around.
 It’s endorsed by high profile companies and the data integrates with lots of other apps, like Harvest Time Management (see below).
 It’s easy to use and in addition to PM functionality, there are some collaborative tools for sharing files, lists and messages.

 Nozbe is another web-based project management tool that offers a few unusual ways of doing things.
 It’s Contexts mode lets you process related tasks in context, such as things you can do by Phone, Home or the Internet.
 And it’s Next Action functionality lets you process one next action at a time.
 Nozbe has a reputation for being a little difficult to learn, but it’s the tool many productivity professionals use.

 Trello is conceptually beautiful.
 Similar to the Kanban Board concept, you create a series of cards filled with lists.
 For example, one list is “To Do.”
 As you finish each task, you then drag the task to a “Done” list.
 The simplicity of Trello makes it a great productivity tool.